youwen5/web/routes/+computing.typ

   You may say #quote[this sounds completely insane.]
 You would be correct.
   However, somehow, _it works_.
-Just one consequential advantage of the aforementioned tedium is my entire system#(apostrophe)s colorscheme is now generated at build-time, by running a genetic algorithm on my wallpaper that literally _simulates darwinian natural selection_ to evolve the optimal colorscheme to pair with it.
+Just one consequential advantage of the aforementioned tedium is my entire system’s colorscheme is now generated at build-time, by running a genetic algorithm on my wallpaper that literally _simulates darwinian natural selection_ to evolve the optimal colorscheme to pair with it.
 Because all programs are also configured in this manner, the